tudo-math-ls3/FeatFlow2/benchmark/readme.txt

        "feat2Benchmark-cc2d ./data/apps_cc2d/master.dat"

-   - The parameter "mglevels = x,x,x,..." defines a list of one or multiple levels.
+   - The parameter "mglevels = x,x,x,..." defines a list of one or several refinement levels.
 For every value in the list, a separate benchmark is started.
 The current level is then passed as environment variable
        $MGLEVEL = ...
      to the application.

-   - Below each test-id, the user can specify an arbitrary number of variables which are passed as environment variables to the application.
+   - Below each test ID, the user can specify an arbitrary number of variables of arbitrary name which are passed as environment variables to the application.

      Example for cc2d.conf:
        testid   = CC2D_001